Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Discussion

 In the previous sections, we presented various methods for drawing posterior samples from GPs, with a focus on RFF and PC methods.
 We showed how the generated samples can be used to solve GSA and optimization problems, and provided numerical examples illustrating their effectiveness in these tasks.
 In this section, we summarize and discuss some key takeaways obtained from the previous sections.

 For approximating covariance functions and GP prior samples, the OE and Hilbert space approximation show excellent performance in low-dimensional settings.
 Unfortunately, they are subject to the curse of dimensionality.
 In higher-dimensional settings, the QMC and RFF methods are more suitable.
-While the QMC method has faster convergence than the RFF method, its advantage tends to degrade when the dimension exceeds 10 \citep{HuangZ2024qmc}.
+While the QMC method has faster convergence than the RFF method, it has a slightly higher sampling overhead for generating low-discrepancy sequences, and its advantage tends to degrade when the dimension exceeds ten \citep{HuangZ2024qmc}.

 Compared to the exhaustive sampling from the function-space view of GPs, the RFF method is computationally more efficient when the number of query points increases.
 However, its extrapolation performance degrades when the number of training points grows within the interpolation region.
 The PC method inherits the accuracy of exhaustive sampling and improves upon the computational efficiency of the RFF method.